kevinrfoster/ecob2000_lab3/README.md

 ### Kevin R Foster, the Colin Powell School at the City College of New York, CUNY

-### Fall 2021
+### Fall 2022

 For this lab, we will use simple k-nn techniques of machine learning to try to guess people’s neighborhoods.
 Knn is a fancy name for a really simple procedure:

 -   take an unclassified observation
 -   look for classified observations near it
 -   guess that it is like its neighbors

 We can understand the k-nn method without any statistics more complicated than means (of subgroups) and standard deviations.

-We will compare this k-nn technique with a simple OLS regression.

 We’ll split into groups.
-You get the rest of the class to prepare and will write up results in homework.
-I had posted a video of the lecture already.
+You get 75 min to prepare and then give preliminary results to class.

 The idea here is to try to classify people into neighborhood.
 You’ve probably done this in your ordinary life: meet someone and guess what neighborhood they live in.
-Here we try to train the computer, using the PUMS data again.
+Here we try to train the computer, using the ACS NY data.

 Start with looking at the differences in means of some of the variables and put that together with your own knowledge of the city.
-You might want to subset the data – are you trying to predict everbody?
+You might want to subset the data – are you trying to predict everybody?
 Are young people easier?
 Retirees?
 College grads?
-The work you did for Lab 2 should come in handy now.
+Immigrants?

 Then use a k-nn classification.
 Start by just trying to predict the borough not the neighborhood.
 Create this factor: